Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 But from public policy polling, and I know it's a left-wing bunch.

-So we take that into account, but here is latest uh number from public policy polling.
+But here is the latest number from public policy polling.

-Trump's favorable with Hispanics versus Jeb Bush, favorables with Hispanics.
+Trump's favorable with Hispanics versus Jeb Bush favorables with Hispanics.

 What do you think?